uglyoldbob/iot/readme.md

 - [ ] Add more database backends, feature gated
 - [ ] Add certificate viewer for users.
 - [ ] Add a method for adding more ca entities after construction has occurred.
-- [ ] Implement HSM for certificate operations
+- [ ] Implement HSM for certificate operations with pkcs11 api
 - [ ] Add ssh certificate operations
 - [ ] Implement paging operations for certificate lists
-- [ ] Allow no tpm2 with the answers data
-- [ ] Check for presence of tpm2 asap in construction.